Persecution of Christians in the Eastern Bloc: Romania

 Once complete control of the church was achieved, the government felt free to persecute its membership, which the hierarchy of the church turned a blind eye towards.
 As Nicolae Ceausescu increasingly gained control, the only religious bodies that provided significant dissent to the regime were evangelical Protestants, who formed only a small portion of the population.

 A notable Christian revival occurred in Romania in the 1980s, something which, according to the United States Department of State, was coupled by an increase in repression.
 Charismatic religious leaders were subject to harassment, imprisonment and forced emigration.
 Churches had difficulties in trying to enlarge their facilities to accommodate the influx of converts, and some which attempted to do so without permission had their buildings torn down.
 Printing and importing Bibles was very difficult, and reportedly Bibles could be pulped for making toilet paper.

 Widespread dissent from religious groups in Romania did not appear until revolution was sweeping across Eastern Europe in 1989.
 The Patriarch of the Romanian Orthodox Church supported Ceausescu up until the end of the regime, and even congratulated him after the state murdered one hundred demonstrators in Timișoara.
 It was not until the day before Ceausescu's execution on December 24, 1989, that the Patriarch condemned him as "a new child-murdering Herod".

-In Romania, more than 5,000 Orthodox priests were imprisoned, and 400 priests from Romania's Eastern-rite were killed after their community was outlawed.
+In Romania, more than 5,000 Orthodox priests were imprisoned, and 400 priests from Romania's Eastern-rite were killed.
 The Orthodox archdiocese of Cluj contains biographies of 1,700 church personnel jailed.

-People's Republic of Hungary
+Hungary

 In Hungary, a 443-page collection, published by Gyula Havasy in 1990, reveals 10 church show trials and the detention of 2,800 monks and nuns.
 Many thousands of Christians were imprisoned and many others were martyred.
 Perhaps the best known was bishop Vilmos Apor.